Yangobears/designgarden/docs/case-studies/opentable-review-systems.md

 	- User found the reviews informative, packed with valuable data.
 	- The navigation to and from a diner's profile has high usability score.
-!!! failure "What needs attention and iteration"
+!!! failure "What went wrong"

 	- The screen appears to be cluttered, which makes it difficult to find important information.
 	- The screen where users could see friends' reviews have poor usability scores.